 Carl Rowley, a former Royal Navy air traffic controller, has struggled to find a fulfilling career since leaving the Navy.
 The former Petty Officer has found it a challenge to translate his transferable military skills and find the right job that complements his valuable skill-set.
-But with a strong interest in IT and ambitions to work as a SOC Analyst, Carl, with hopes of turning his fortune around, has self-taught himself a number of cybersecurity skills and is our 100th veteran to pass through the doors of the Corsham Institute (Ci), completing both the IBM Cyber Security Training Course and IBM's i2 Analyst Training Course.
+But with a strong interest in IT and ambitions to work as a SOC Analyst, Carl, with hopes of turning his fortune around, has self-taught himself a number of cybersecurity skills and is our 100th veteran to pass through the doors of the Corsham Institute (Ci), completing both the IBM QRadar Course and IBM's i2 Analyst Training Course.

 Carl’s military background

 Carl had an exemplary 18 year career, leaving the Royal Navy in 2010.
 He said some of the highlights of his military career included qualifying as an air traffic controller and becoming a training officer.
 Carl said: “I joined as a young seaman radar operator and becoming an air traffic controller was one of the main highlights of my career.
 Another achievement, later on in my career, was becoming a training officer, where I was responsible for putting together task books for new trainees and creating an online monitoring system for instructors and trainees to monitor their progress.”